nre-learning/nrelabs-curriculum/lessons/workflows/lesson-35-devicespecifictemplate/stage2/guide.md

 The session is complete but if you want to play around on your own, here are a couple of things to try.

 1. Add another device to variables.yml file and regenerate the configuration files
-2. Add a line to the template.j2 file with a new variable, add the coresponding variable to variables.yml and regenerate the configuration files
+2. Add a line to the template.j2 file with a new variable, add the corresponding variable to variables.yml and regenerate the configuration files

 Regenerating the configuration files can be done using the `build-configs.py` script.
 <pre>